HimanshuJha-2005/Vayu-X/README.md

 # Vayu-X

-Vayu-X is an ESP32-based autonomous mobile robot designed to monitor indoor air quality and actively improve it using real-time decision logic.
+Vayu-X is an ESP32-based autonomous mobile robot designed to monitor indoor air quality and actively improve it using deterministic, real-time decision logic.

+The system combines mobility, environmental sensing, and closed-loop actuation to detect air pollution and respond autonomously without relying on cloud services or machine learning models.

 ---

 ## Overview

 Indoor air pollution often goes unnoticed until it begins affecting health.
-Most available solutions are either passive monitors or stationary air purifiers.
+Most existing solutions are either passive monitors or stationary air purifiers.

-Vayu-X addresses this gap by combining **mobility**, **environment sensing**, and **closed-loop actuation** into a single autonomous system.
+Vayu-X addresses this gap by:
+- autonomously navigating indoor spaces

-The robot continuously navigates an indoor environment, detects air quality degradation, and activates an onboard filtration system when pollution exceeds safe limits.
+- continuously sampling air quality
+- activating an onboard filtration system when pollution exceeds safe limits

+The robot operates fully independently and does not require external connectivity.

 ---